 Overview

-This 3-month project focused on simplifying the process for students to learn more and apply to specific programs at UC Berkeley’s School of Public Health.
+Simplifying the process for prospective students to learn more and apply to specific programs at UC Berkeley’s School of Public Health.

 My Role